Mclmadden/NGC1333IRAS4/Week 4.md

 Make plot of the amplitudes to check for any pattern

-Stack all methanol spectra using weighted means of centroid, width, and uncertainty to make one large superspectrum

-Make rotational diagram of methanol data
+Make rotation diagram of methanol data